rajasnathak/terminalshell/README.md

 prints a prompt, waits for a command line on stdin, and then carries out some action, as directed by the contents of the command line.

-This is a Unix shell program that supports job control using the concepts of process control and signaling.
+This is a Unix shell program wriiten in C, which supports job control using the concepts of process control and signaling.

 Functions: